Lepton PDFs and Multipurpose Single Lepton Searches at the LHC: Results and discussion

 We emphasize that \cref{fig:BRlimits} can be used to re-interpret the results for any model.
 For example, for an additional significant non-zero $\lam_{121}$, we would obtain decays with more than 1 charged lepton in the final state, resulting in a non-zero BR(other),

 Such a model would lie in the lower left triangle.

-\cref{fig:BRlimits} shows that, even with current data, the single lepton channel can probe large regions of the RPV model space (for instance, the Bino LSP scenario) corresponding to the benchmark point, allowing us to go beyond existing bounds.
+\cref{fig:BRlimits} shows that, even with current data, the single-lepton channel can probe large regions of the RPV model space (for instance, the Bino LSP scenario) corresponding to the benchmark point, allowing us to go beyond existing bounds.
 By the end of HL-LHC runs, nearly the whole space of models corresponding to the benchmark can be probed.

+The figure also studies how systematic uncertainties, and our assumption about the QCD background in \texttt{SR\_e3j} affect our results.

 In a next step, we study how the exclusion limits depend on the mass of the squarks and the RPV coupling.
 We assume $\tilde{u}_L$ and $\tilde{d}_R$ are mass-degenerate, and consider two simplified setups, corresponding to a \SI{1500}{\giga\electronvolt} gluino, and a \SI{1500}{\giga\electronvolt} bino, respectively, with the rest of the SUSY spectrum decoupled.
 As before, we also require $\lam'_{111}$ to be the only non-zero RPV coupling.
-The results for the light gluino (left) and light bino (right) scenarios are shown in \cref{fig:gluinoLSP}.
+The results for the light gluino (left) and light bino (right) scenarios are shown in \cref{fig:gluinoLSP}, neglecting systematic uncertainties.
+We summarize the results of~\cref{fig:gluinoLSP} in~\cref{tab:summary}, depicting the most stringent current bound on $\lambda'_{111}$ and comparing it with the bound implied by the single-lepton search.

 The turquoise line corresponds to the signal region {\texttt{SR\_ej}} while the purple line shows the combination of both signal regions {\texttt{SR\_ej} + \texttt{SR\_e3j}}.
 The thick lines show the search sensitivity for an integrated luminosity of $\mathcal{L}=200$\,fb$^{-1}$ while the thinner lines correspond to $\mathcal{L}=3$ ab$^{-1}$.
 The figure also depicts other current relevant bounds as shaded gray regions.
 Currently the most stringent constraints at large squark masses come from charged current universality measurements at LEP \cite{Barger:1989rk}.
-We have also recast limits from existing pair production~\cite{ATLAS:2020dsk} and Drell-Yan searches~\cite{CMS:2021ctt}, as well as a projection of their reach at HL-LHC.
-For pair production this projection is determined assuming $\mathcal{L}=\SI{3}{\atto\barn^{-1}}$, while for Drell-Yan we simply show the results of Ref.~\cite{Bansal:2018dge}.
+We have also recast limits from existing pair production~\cite{ATLAS:2020dsk} and Drell-Yan searches~\cite{CMS:2021ctt}, as well as a projection of their reach at HL-LHC determined by assuming $\mathcal{L}=\SI{3}{\atto\barn^{-1}}$.

 For the light gluino case, the most constraining current exclusion limits are from charged current universality, reaching values of $\lam'_{111}>0.3$ for $m_{\tilde{q}}\sim\SI{1500} {\giga\electronvolt}$ and $\lam'_{111}>0.8$ for $m_{\tilde{q}}\sim \SI{4000}{\giga \electronvolt}$, and from squark pair production that is powerful for low masses, reaching $\lam'_{111}>0.16$ for masses of the squarks between $1600-1700\,\SI{}{\giga\electronvolt}$.
 The pair-production exclusion region below about $\SI{2000}{\giga\electronvolt}$ has a slope because the search relies on the direct decay mode of the squark; higher mass squarks need a higher RPV coupling to have a sufficient branching ratio for this mode.
 For squark masses between $1500-1600\,\SI{}{\giga\electronvolt}$, the exclusion deteriorates slightly.
 The experimentally observed data in this regime are above the expected ones while for higher masses, both observed and expected match; see Ref.~\cite{ATLAS:2020dsk}.
 The search only excludes squark masses up to $\SI{2000}{\giga\electronvolt}$.
 Thus, the shaded area extends vertically at this point.